Join us on IG Live for a 1 on 1 discussion with one of our freelance members discussing their freelance journey

-Freelancers Hub is a community space designed to help New York City's freelancers thrive!
-Join us for free coworking, educational workshops, legal and financial clinics, benefits assistance, and community events.
+Freelancers Hub is currently a virtual community space designed to help New York City's freelancers thrive!
+Join us for free educational workshops, legal and financial clinics, benefits assistance, and community events.

 For more information, contact us at email@example.com.